General Usage

 • The dozer.jar file in the {dozer.home}/dist directory needs to be in your Classpath

-Before we go over setting up custom xml bean mappings, let us look at how simple it is to use Dozer.
+Before we go over setting up custom xml bean mappings, let us look at a simple example of using Dozer.
 The Dozer mapping implementation has a method called map which takes a source object and either a destination object or destination object class type.
 After mapping the two objects it then returns the destination object with all of its mapped fields.

 DestinationObject destObject =